blaineam/GenArtic/README.md

 - DIFFVG still needs to add CUDA 11 support to fix the pixel, clip draw, and line drawing modes
 - S3 bucket currently needs to be public
 - Nothing cleans up previous generated images
+- still trying to publish image to docker hub